Target on the defensive after removing LGBTQ+-themed products

 The uproar over Target’s Pride Month marketing — and its response to critics — is just the latest example of how companies are struggling to cater to different groups of customers at a time of extreme cultural divides, particularly around transgender rights.

-Bud Light is still dealing with the fallout after an attempt to broaden its customer base by partnering with transgender influencer Dylan Mulvaney.
-Its parent company is tripling its U.S. marketing spending this summer as it tries to restore lost sales.
+Bud Light is still dealing with the fallout from its attempt to broaden its customer base by sending transgender influencer Dylan Mulvaney a beer can with her face on it, which Mulvaney then displayed in an Instagram post, igniting the backlash.
+Bud Light’s parent company is tripling its U.S. marketing spending this summer as it tries to restore lost sales.

 In Florida, Disney has been engaged in a legal battle with Gov. Ron DeSantis since expressing opposition to the state’s classroom limits on discussing gender identity and sexual orientation.

-Allen Adamson, the co-founder and managing partner of the marketing firm Metaforce, said Target should have anticipated the backlash and varied the products it sells by region in the first place.
+Allen Adamson, the co-founder and managing partner of the marketing firm Metaforce, said Target should have thought through the potential for backlash and taken steps to avoid it, like varying the products it sells by region.

-“Once they fold to the more extreme edges of the issue, then they’ve lost their footing,” he said.
-“If you can change a big brand just by knocking over a display, then they are on the defense, and you never win on the defense.”
+“The country is far less homogenous than it ever was,” he said.
+“For any brand, it’s not ‘one size fits all’ anymore.”

-Shares of Target, which is based in Minneapolis, fell nearly 3 percent on Wednesday.
+Shares of Target, which is based in Minneapolis, fell nearly 3% on Wednesday.

 According to a 2021 Gallup poll, 21% of people in Generation Z identify as lesbian, gay, bisexual or transgender, compared with 3% of Baby Boomers.
 Gallup has also found that younger consumers are most likely to want brands to promote diversity and take a stand on social issues.

-In 2016, when national debate exploded over transgender rights, the company put out a press release that declared “Inclusivity is a core belief at Target” and said it supported transgender employees and customers using whichever restroom or fitting room “corresponds with their gender identity.”
+It has also faced backlash.
+In 2016, when a national debate exploded over transgender rights, the company declared that “inclusivity is a core belief at Target” and said it supported transgender employees and customers using whichever restroom or fitting room “corresponds with their gender identity.”

-After facing boycotts and backlash from customers, Target announced months later that more stores would make available a single-toilet bathroom with a door that could be locked.
+But even after being threatened with boycotts by some customers, Target announced months later that more stores would make available a single-toilet bathroom with a door that could be locked.

+As recently as last year, law enforcement agencies were brought in to monitor a social media threat from a young Arizona man who said he was “leading the war” against Target for its Pride Month merchandise, and he encouraged others to take action.

 There are close to 500 anti-LGBTQ+ bills that have gone before state legislatures since the start of this year, according to the American Civil Liberties Union.
 At least 17 states have enacted laws restricting or banning gender-affirming care for transgender minors, though judges have temporarily blocked their enforcement in some states.